lanternadev/lanternadev/README.md

 # Mike Gallagher
 ## Senior Operations Engineer with over 20 years SharePoint experience

-My focus is on about PowerShell, SharePoint, M365, SQL Server, Azure, C#, and lots more.
+My focus is on PowerShell, SharePoint, M365, SQL Server, Azure, C#, and lots more.
 I really enjoy managing and automating all aspects of SharePoint and M365.
 I like automation.

 ### Recent automation projects include: